Giving Every Building its Own Digital Fingerprint

 The First Identifier is Here

 Along with the new rules, the very first persistent ID has officially been issued.
-It was created through a prototype of the UMIP registry.
+It was created through the early version of Lifecycle by UMIP Inc. which is the company registry layer.
 This proves that the system works in the real world.

 Why Investors and Owners Care